Table of Contents

 Voltage identification

 Identifying the voltage may not be so straightforward.
-For this, FK Irons decided to use a color-coding system.
+For this, the brand decided to use a color-coding system.

-You will see that each color represents a voltage number, which you will observe in the LED indicator.
+You will see that each color represents a voltage number, which is observed in the LED indicator.

-Be aware that the voltage will go up or down as half numbers.
-For example, from 5 it will go up to 5.5 or from 10, it will go down to 9.5.
+Be aware that the voltage will go up or down at half the numbers.
+For example, from 5, it will go up to 5.5; from 10, it will go down to 9.5.

 If the color is flashing, that means the voltage is halfway, e.g., 5.5V, whereas a solid color indicates a round number, for example, 6.

-It might seem a bit creepy, but it’s a great way to reduce cross-contamination between equipment.
+It might seem a bit crazy, but it’s a great way to reduce cross-contamination between equipment.

-So far, the other competitors have only built specific models to run cordless.
-FK Irons sorted out things differently.
+So far, the competitors have only built specific models to run cordless, whereas this brand has sorted out things differently.

 They created a different battery pack – LightningBolt, which can power any FK Irons Spektra rotary tattoo machine.